fiaasco/fiaas/README.md

 Support
 =======
+Feel free to open an issue or create a pull request in case you have questions or proposals to improve the project.

-FiaasCo is available for support and consultancy services to setup your own environment, add continuous deployments etc. Contact sales@fiaas.co for any questions.
+FiaasCo is available for commercial support and consultancy services to setup your own environment, add continuous deployments etc. Contact sales@fiaas.co or check https://www.fiaas.co for more information.

 License
 =======